 Over the last few years, the case was still progressing in courts.
 The university tried doing all they could in order to avoid paying the damages that Wajiha had filed for and kept challenging her in higher courts.
 A civil court ordered the university to pay Rs 800,000/- in damages, which they challenged.
 The decision was upheld by the courts.

-While there has been no payment of damages, so far (17 years), Wajiha still considers it a victory for herself, as she was able to prove to the world that she was right, all along.
+While there has been no payment of damages in 17 years for this woman from Lahore, she still considers it a victory for herself, as she was able to prove to the world that she was right, all along.

 Wajiha’s new family moved to Canada a few years later, where they had a new beginning.
 However, Wajiha still hasn’t gotten to establish a career for herself.
 She has three kids that she takes care of and is happy with her life.